theheking/intro-to-python/practical_overview/7_Visualisation.md

 <a href="https://colab.research.google.com/github/theheking/intro-to-python/blob/gh-pages/7_Visualisation.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-# Visualisation with Seaborn and Matlib pyplot
+# Visualisation with Seaborn and Matplotlib

-Python has a number of powerful plotting libraries to choose from.
+Python has several powerful plotting libraries to choose from.
 One of the oldest and most popular is matplotlib

+## Objectives
+- Make a range of graphs

 The Grammar of Graphics
 1. Statistical graphics is a mapping from data to aesthetic attributes (colour, shape, size) of geometric objects (points, lines, bars)